tug17/HESS-Paper-Code/README.md

 ```

 ### Run notebooks
-Notebooks can be run in the same environment.
+Jupyter notebooks can be run in the same environment.
+Important:
+- `h_evaluate_metrics.ipynb` is meant to be executed first, as its output is used e.g. in `fig5_leadtime_performance.ipynb`.
+- `h_create_tables.ipynb` is meant to be executed last, as it requires data created during the processing of the other notebooks.

 ## Citation
 If you use any of this code in your experiments, please make sure to cite the following publication

 ```
+@article{hesspreprint2024lstm_enhance,
-author = {Gegenleithner, S., Pirker, M., Dorfmann, C., Kern, R., and Schneider, J.}, title = {(SUBMITTED) Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model}, year = {2024},
+  author = {Gegenleithner, S., Pirker, M., Dorfmann, C., Kern, R., and Schneider, J.}, title = {(Preprint) Long Short-Term Memory Networks for Enhancing Real-time Flood Forecasts: A Case Study for an Underperforming Hydrologic Model}, year = {2024},
 }
 ```